 Northeast digging out from latest blast of winter weather

-Earl Pollock digs out his mailbox after a blizzard, Monday, Feb.
-13, 2017, in Freeport, Maine.
+A man crosses Maine Street where snow has been piled high during a blizzard, Monday, Feb.
+13, 2017, in Brunswick, Maine.
 A fluffy snow up to two-feet deep blanketed parts of the Northeast, just days after the biggest storm of the season dumped up to 19 inches of snow on the region.

 Comments